EFFECTIVE FEBRUARY 26, 2021

 - Wingate will ensure there is adequate personal protective equipment (PPE) to allow residents wear a facemask or face covering which covers both the nose and mouth during visitation, if medically tolerated.

 - All visitors must wear a face mask or face covering which covers both the nose and mouth at all times when on the premises.
-Visitors must maintain social distancing.
-Wingate will have masks on hand for visitors who lack an acceptable face covering.
-Masks with exhalation valves will not be allowed.
+Wingate will have masks on hand for visitors who need one.

-- Alcohol-based hand rub, consisting of at least 60 percent (60%) alcohol, will be available to residents, visitors, and representatives of the long-term care ombudsman visiting residents and those individuals are able demonstrate to appropriate use.
+- Alcohol-based hand rub, consisting of at least 60 percent (60%) alcohol, will be available in the visitation area.

-- No more than 10 percent (10%) of residents shall have visitors at any one time and only two visitors will be allowed per resident at any one time.
+- No more than twenty percent (20%) of residents shall have visitors at any one time.